akora/homelab/README.md

 - Check if Docker network exists
 - Create Docker network if it doesn't exist
 - Deploy Docker Socket Proxy container

+This makes it possible for Homepage to auto-discover services running on the other servers.

 Next: Homepage!